Greenhouse gas emissions from wetlands: Emissions by type of wetland

 Characteristics of wetland classes can assist to inform on magnitude of methane emissions.
 However, wetland classes have displayed high variability in methane emissions spatially and temporally.

 Wetlands are often classified by landscape position, vegetation, and hydrologic regime.
 Wetland classes include marshes, swamps, bogs, fens, peatlands, muskegs, prairie pothole (landform), and pocosins.

 Amounts

 Depending on their characteristics, some wetlands are a significant source of methane emissions and some are also emitters of nitrous oxide.

+Methane

-Wetlands account for approximately 20 percent of atmospheric methane through emissions from soils and plants.
+Wetlands account for approximately 20–30% of atmospheric methane through emissions from soils and plants.

 Nitrous oxide fluxes

 Nitrous oxide is a greenhouse gas with a global warming potential 300 times that of carbon dioxide and is the dominant ozone-depleting substance emitted in the 21st century.
 Excess nutrients mainly from anthropogenic sources have been shown to significantly increase the N2O fluxes from wetland soils through denitrification and nitrification processes (see table below).
 A study in the intertidal region of a New England salt marsh showed that excess levels of nutrients might increase N2O emissions rather than sequester them.

 Data on nitrous oxide fluxes from wetlands in the southern hemisphere are lacking, as are ecosystem-based studies including the role of dominant organisms that alter sediment biogeochemistry.
 Aquatic invertebrates produce ecologically-relevant nitrous oxide emissions due to ingestion of denitrifying bacteria that live within the subtidal sediment and water column and thus may also be influencing nitrous oxide production within some wetlands.

 aThe flux rates are shown as hourly rates per unit area.
 A positive flux implies flux from soil into air; a negative flux implies flux from air into the soil.
 Negative N2O fluxes are common and are caused by consumption by the soil.